-In May the U.S. Centers for Disease Control published for public comment draft recommendations for testing all individuals in the United States between the ages of 45 and 65, which age cohort represents a substantial portion of the estimated over three million individuals in the United States that are infected with HCV infection but unaware.
-With a number of new anti-retroviral therapies approved or pending approval by the FDA, we believe that over time these new recommendations will be implemented.
-However this will take time, similar to the implementation of the new HIV testing recommendations issued in 2006.
+In July 2012, the U.S. Centers for Disease Control finalized the recommendations for testing all individuals in the United States between the ages of 45 and 65 for HCV, which age cohort represents a substantial portion of the estimated over three million individuals in the United States that are infected with HCV infection but unaware.
+With a number of new anti-retroviral therapies approved, and even more pending approval in the years ahead by the FDA, we believe that over time these new recommendations will be implemented.
+However, it is clear that if implemented that this will take time to be funded.